havva-dogan/havva-dogan/README.md

-Hi, I'm Havva 👋
+# Hi, I'm Havva 👋

 **Sales & Partnerships Leader · MSc Data Science · Berlin, Germany**

-10+ years in enterprise sales & partnerships across EMEA — IoT, SaaS, sensor systems, and critical infrastructure.
+10+ years in enterprise sales & partnerships across EMEA in IoT, SaaS, sensor systems, and critical infrastructure.
 I use data to sell smarter: this GitHub is where I explore that intersection through personal projects.

 ---